DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_12_Migrating_server_workloads.md

 ### Scenario

-Contoso Ltd. has an Active Directory Domain Services (AD DS) forest with a single Active Directory domain named contoso.com.
+Contoso has an Active Directory Domain Services (AD DS) forest with a single Active Directory domain named `contoso.com`.
 The domain controllers for the domain are running a mix of Windows Server 2012 R2 and Windows Server 2016.
 Many applications are installed in the domain; standardizing on using Windows Server 2019 for all domain controllers is the best option for you.

-Trey Research, a specialist engineering company, has been purchased by Contoso Ltd. Trey Research has its own AD DS forest connected by a forest trust.
-Much of the Trey Research infrastructure is old, so you need to standardize tools and management systems across the two companies.
+Trey Research, a specialist engineering company, has been purchased by Contoso.
+Trey has its own AD DS forest connected by a forest trust.
+Much of the Trey infrastructure is old, so you need to standardize tools and management systems across the two companies.

 There are other server workloads on servers running earlier versions of Windows Server.
 For example, the Toronto location has Dynamic Host Configuration Protocol (DHCP) on a server running Windows Server 2012 R2.
 You want to migrate as many of these server workloads as possible to Windows Server 2019.

-The main tasks for this exercise are as follows:
+The main tasks for this exercise are to:

-1. Study the scenario
+1. Study the scenario.
-1. Plan how to update domains controllers to Windows Server 2019
+1. Plan how to update domains controllers to Windows Server 2019.
-1. Plan how to migrate other server workloads
+1. Plan how to migrate other server workloads.

 ### Task 1: Study the scenario

-1. Study the lab scenario
+1. Study the lab scenario.
-1. Study the exercise scenario
+1. Study the exercise scenario.

 ### Task 2: Plan how to update domain controllers to Windows Server 2019